JoniHey100/joni-upb-fils-ma.github.io/docs/project/2024/cornel-ionatan/index.md

 ## Motivation

 I wanted a quick and quiet way of communicating basic messages between my friends.
-Working with audio systems and PA equipments i
+Working with audio systems and PA equipments we usually need to send short important messages and would like not to be observed by the whole gathering at church or conference.
+Messages like: volume up/ down, mute mic, next slide, etc.

 ## Architecture